HeimirDavid/art-ecommerce/README.md

 * As an artist, I want a good looking website where I can display my paintings efficiently, so I can grow my buissness and sell both original work and prints of my paintings.
-* As an artist, I want a place to display news about upcomming exhibitions, or new art that im working on.
+* As an artist, I want a place to display news about upcoming exhibitions, or new art that im working on.
 * As an artist, I wish to be able to sell prints if the original painting is already sold.
 * As a fan, I want to find paintings from the artist and browse through the gallery.
 * As a customer, I wish to be able to buy art from the artist.